 The best pump can be the one attached to your arm!
 Getting breast milk out by using only your hand can be effective, easy, and helpful in emergencies.
 Some mothers actually prefer hand expression.
-For instructions on how to hand express, see the video link: https://med. stanford.edu/newborns/professional-education/breastfeeding/handexpressing-milk.html
+For instructions on how to hand express, see the video link: Expressing the First Milk - Small Baby Series

-- To relieve breasts that are too full for baby to latch-on and suckle - When mother and baby can't be together for short periods of time - In a medical emergency if other types of pumps are not available
+- When mother and baby can't be together for short periods of time - \bullet In a medical emergency if other types of pumps are not available